 • home treatment

-Home treatment can help with foot pain in many cases.
-You should rest and stay off the affected foot as much as possible.
-You can apply ice to the affected area for 20 minutes at a time.
+Home treatment can often help with foot pain.
+It may involve resting and staying off the affected foot as much as possible.
+You can apply ice to the affected area for 20 minutes.
 When you have to walk, wear supportive, well-fitting shoes that aren’t too tight.

 If home treatments don’t seem to help after 5 days, consider making an appointment with a doctor.